jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.8/Readme.md

 Now lets get to the point.
 As you can see in the above example code of Hi hello because there wasn't any break so when the `case 1` start executing all the other cases also get executed.

+**This is the reason why we need break statement after each case.**

 <hr>